 - Wash your hands thoroughly prior to cleaning or touching the tattoo.

 - Remove the non-stick bandage after 45 – 60 minutes or remove the clear adhesive bandage after 2 – 4 days.

-- SOAP should be used no more than 1 – 2 times daily.
+- Soap should be used no more than 1 – 2 times daily.
 While showering, lather up a pearl size drop of soap and gently clean the tattoo using only your fingertips.
-Leave the cleanser on the tattoo for no more than 30 – 60 seconds.
+Leave the cleanser on the tattoo for no more than 30 – 45 seconds.

-- SWITCH to a moisturizing lotion for the remainder of the healing process.
+- Switch to an unscented moisturizing lotion for the remainder of the healing process.
 Be sure to rub the moisturizing lotion into the skin completely.
 Use only a fragrance-free lotion that does not contain any alcohol, oils, dyes, glitter or bronzers.
-We highly recommend Tattoo Goo Tattoo Aftercare Lotion.

 - Initially, blood and a secretion of a whitish-yellow, clear fluid (plasma) may form some crust on the tattoo.
 To remove dried blood or plasma, gently clean the tattoo, as directed above.

 - Localized swelling, tenderness and minor bruising can be expected.